benedikt-korbach/remote-sensing-of-parking-areas/README.md

 **Image Segmentation**
 - [Parking Segmentation](https://github.com/benedikt-korbach/remote-sensing-of-parking-areas/blob/main/scripts/03_image_segmentation/03_segment_parking.ipynb): Run semantic segmentation models (U-Net, LinkNet, FPN), perform hyper-parameter tuning and evaluate model performance.

+## Code Sources

+The main code source that was of this project is the [Segmentation Models](https://github.com/qubvel/segmentation_models) library by Pavel Iakubovskii, 2019, that was used to run the semantic segmentation algorithms in [Parking Segmentation](https://github.com/benedikt-korbach/remote-sensing-of-parking-areas/blob/main/scripts/03_image_segmentation/03_segment_parking.ipynb).
+Further smaller code sources are referenced in the respective scripts.
+Further, ChatGPT was used for easily automatable tasks like creating simple plots, writing function docstrings, compiling several functions into one for ease of use, or creating loops.

 ## Project Overview

 The widespread adoption of electric vehicles (EVs) necessitates the expansion of public charging infrastructure, particularly along highways to facilitate long-distance, low-carbon transportation.
 For optimal charging site planning, accurate information on parking lot size and type is crucial.
 Public parking inventories and community-based databases such as OpenStreetMap (OSM), however, often provide unreliable and inconsistent parking information.
 This paper addresses these challenges by leveraging aerial imagery to accurately estimate parking lots for cars and trucks at German highway rest areas.
 As a main contribution, a dataset of 246 high-resolution images of rest areas is created from publicly accessible sources, with manually verified and corrected ground-truth annotations gathered from OSM.
 Various semantic segmentation algorithms (U-Net, LinkNet, Feature Pyramid Network) trained on this dataset are assessed for their ability to detect specific parking lots.
 The best-performing model demonstrates robust performance in parking area extraction, achieving a mean Intersection over Union (mIoU) score of 0.70 on full-scale test cases.
 This method offers a validation technique to enhance the accuracy of parking inventory data along highways, thereby informing the strategic development of charging infrastructure.